nvtkaszpir/vagrant-gitlab-runners/README.md

 # gitlab-runner in vagrant

-Example scripts to run different gitlab runners as virtual machines under vagrant, as disposable, on-demant workers.
+Example scripts to run different GitLab runners as virtual machines under vagrant, as disposable, on-demand workers.

 Shell scripts provided so that you really do not need anything else.
 This can be easily converted into kickstart/preseed/cloudinit scripts.